I meet with my clients in a local community centre in Blackheath. The other option is to 'meet' remotely - either via a phone call or on a video call.

 Other areas of counselling I deal with

-The 'Areas of Counselling' list represents the issues that I have worked with the most, over the years.
+The above list represents the issues that I have worked with the most, over the years.

-I charge £55 per consultation and the first session is free of charge.
-I will gladly negotiate a reduced fee for students and the low waged.
-Another way of spreading the costs is to attend fortnightly.
+I charge £60 per consultation but will gladly negotiate a reduced fee for those on low income.
+Another way of spreading the costs is to meet fortnightly.

-Our first meeting, which is free of charge, is all about working out if this is right for you, and we usually come up with some kind of plan according to your expectations of the work.
-Alternatively, may decide to work "open-endedly".
+Our first meeting is all about working out if this is right for you, and we usually come up with some kind of plan according to your expectations of the work.

-I am part-Irish in origin which gives me some kind of empathy with the experience of being Irish in London as well as of coming from that particular mix in the family.
-I have had many Irish clients.
+I am part-Irish so can empathise with the experience of being Irish in London.
+As well as of coming from that particular mix in the family, I have worked with many Irish clients.